 “The amount of waste or raw materials that would decay anaerobically in the absence of the project activity is determined by survey of a sample group of households/small farms with a confidence level of 95%.
 The survey should determine the baseline animal manure management practices applied.
 This small-scale methodology is only applicable to the portion of the manure, which would decay anaerobically in the absence of the project activity established by the survey.”

 The general pattern of manure and waste management was defined during preliminary visits to potentially participating households, and then clarified during the baseline survey.
 In a typical household that will participate in the proposed project activity, animal manure is currently dumped in pits.
 Households collect animal manure produced when cattle is kept in a shed.
 Each household has a pit in the ground, which is on average approximately 1.4 m deep, where waste from the cattle shed – cow dung, straw, green fodder and urine – is dumped.
 Waste from the cattle shed is dumped in the pit along with some crop waste and any food waste.
 The waste is not turned or mixed during the year.
 During the rainy season the pits get filled with water.
 In other times of the year, in order to keep the material in the pit wet or liquid, kitchen waste water is also poured into the pits.
 The animal waste is therefore decaying anaerobically in the pit and emits methane.
 The pits are cleaned out once a year and the material is applied in the fields as a fertiliser.
 Such manure and pit management is also described in the study carried out by the Regional Biogas Development and Training Centre, University of Agriculture Sciences, Bangalore (ref.
-1 in Annex 5).
+1 in Appendix 7).

 Questions were included in the baseline survey on how long the material in the pits corresponds to (i) an uncovered slurry, (ii) drier cover on top but slurry below the crust, (iii) solid wet material, and (iv) solid dry material.
 The survey categories correspond to the following manure management systems given in Table 10.18, Chapter 10.4, Volume 4 of the IPCC 2006 Guidelines: (i) liquid/slurry manure management system, (ii) liquid/slurry with crust cover manure management system and (iii) solid storage manure management system.
 The survey results are backed up by the University of Agriculture Sciences study referred to above.